So, you’re researching how to become a resume writer and you’re not sure if this business is right for you.

-The most obvious is a website.
-However, there’s a new trend of resume writer that’s drawing client from one platform.
+The most obvious is the website.
+However, there’s a new trend of resume writers that are drawing clients from one platform.

-For example, resume writers who set up and “farm” their LinkedIn profiles are finding that to be a profitable way for attracting new business.
+For example, resume writers who set up and “farm” their LinkedIn profiles are finding that to be a profitable way of attracting new business.

 There are many resume writers with just YouTube channels or Pinterest accounts, who have found ways to side-step the traditional ways that others have used to attract business in the past.

 Of course, there are other channels worth looking into.
 For example, Facebook, LinkedIn ProFinder, and Twitter.
 And, let’s not forget your local market, so holding monthly coaching sessions at your local library is a great way of getting your services in front of potential buyers.